FAU-Paleo/apw_2023/docs/data/3_phylogenetics/02_likelihood.md

 > What do you notice about the base frequencies?

 Then we'll use the function `optim.pml` to find the tree with the best likelihood score under the Jukes-Cantor model.
-This function takes the tree and the starting values obtaining using the `pml` function and explores the tree space by switching around the branches.
-The argument `optNni = TRUE` tells the function to optimize the tree topology (i.e. find the tree with the highest likelihood), as well as the branch lengths and the model parameters.
+This function takes the tree and the starting values obtaining using the `pml` function and explores the tree space by changing the topology and updating the branch lengths.
+The argument `optNni = TRUE` tells the function to optimize the tree topology (i.e., find the tree with the highest likelihood), as well as the branch lengths and the model parameters.
 The parameters of the JC model are fixed, so the model parameters won't actually change in this case.

 ```
 # estimate the tree using ML